davidkennedy02/Double-Ratchet-Messaging-Encryption/README.md

 - Then run the server, followed by an instance of 'new_client.py'

-- To create a user, follow the instructions
+- To create a user, follow the instructions given
     - Similarly with logging in

 - To create a group, make sure you invite a member that exists!